Battle of Cedar Mountain: Battlefield preservation

-The American Battlefield Trust and its partners have acquired and preserved 629 acres of the battlefield as of late 2021.
+The American Battlefield Trust and its partners have acquired and preserved 629 acres of the battlefield as of mid-2023.
+This includes the acquisition of about 45 acres in July 2022.

 Most of the already preserved land sits near the intersection of Virginia State Routes 15 and 657 (the latter of which is known as General Winder Road).
 It includes the area where Crittenden Gate once stood, along with the wheat field in which some of the bloodiest fighting of the battle took place.
 The Trust preserved a 152 acres plot of land there in 1998, added two more to that total twelve years later and ten more by 2013.
 A local organization known as the Friends of Cedar Mountain Battlefield proved instrumental to implementing these preservation efforts.

 The ten acres saved in 2012 are close to Crittenden Gate site and included the area of the battlefield where General Winder was mortally wounded, along with the locations of Jackson's command post and his desperate effort to rally Confederate troops at the climax of the battle.